Radla/voltcraft-sem-3600bt/README.md

 ### 4. Aliases
 For convenience reasons I recommend to use aliases.
-Instead of entering the bluetootg mac address each time you want to run the script, you can call the script by using meaningful names.
+Instead of entering the bluetooth mac address each time you want to run the script, you can call the script by using meaningful names.

 The script tries to read a file called `.known_sems` which must be located in your home folder.
 It is a text file with two columns: